dan-fritchman/Hdl21/readme.md

 ## Parameters

 `Generator` function-arguments allow for a few use-cases.
-The primary-such case is shown in each of the prior examples: `Generators` typically take a single argument `params`, which is a collection of `hdl21.Param` parameters.
-Parameters are strongly-typed and type-checked at runtime.
+The primary-such case is shown in each of the prior examples: `Generators` typically take a single argument `params`, which is a collection of `hdl21.Params`.
+Parameters are strongly type-checked at runtime.
 Each requires a data-type `dtype` and description-string `desc`.
-Optional parameters include a default-value, which of course must be an instance of `dtype`.
+Optional parameters include a default-value, which must be an instance of `dtype`.

 ```python
 npar = h.Param(dtype=int, desc="Number of parallel fingers", default=1)
 ```

-The collections of these parameters used by `Generators` are called param-classes, and are typically formed by applying the `hdl21.paramclass` decorator to a class-definition-full of `hdl21.Params`:
+The collections of these parameters used by `Generators` are called param-classes, and are typically formed by applying the `hdl21.paramclass` decorator to a class-body-full of `hdl21.Params`:

 ```python
 import hdl21 as h